 A DRO is a Decision Review Officer who works for the Department of Veterans Affairs (VA).
 DROs review some appeals of veterans' disability benefits.
 (Learn how to appeal a veterans disability claim.)
-Getting a DRO review is much faster than an appeal to the Bureau of Veterans Affairs (BVA).
+Getting a DRO review is much faster than an appeal to the Bureau of Veterans Affairs (BVA), and it makes to choose a DRO for other reasons as well.

 After a veteran has filed a Notice of Disagreement (NOD) with the regional VA office/agency to appeal a denial or partial denial of a veteran's claim for veterans disability benefits, the VA will then notify the veteran in writing that he or she has a right to have the decision reviewed a choice as to how the case will be reviewed.
 The two options available are review by a hearing officer (the default choice), or a "de novo" review by a DRO.
 (De novo reviews are explained below.)